![]() |

 Wedding Portrait Enlargement Special

-The Wedding or Engagement Portrait can be enlarged with a canvas finish and framed as shown above with any of the frames shown in the selection below.
-The size above is a 16x20-in. enlargement (not including mat and frame widths), and that size, framed as shown, is only an additional $225.
+The Wedding or Engagement Portrait can be enlarged with a canvas finish and framed as shown above with any of the frames shown in the selection below (styles and availability subject to change).
+The size above is a 16x20-in. enlargement (not including mat and frame widths), and that size, framed as shown, is only an additional $250.
 The quality of the portrait is apparent when you consider the photo above, downsized and scaled resolution for the Web, is just a picture of the picture.

 Additional set of 5x7 proof prints